Select the links below to view the session details. Sessions will be updated as information becomes available.

 Choosing the right type of fluid for your patient can be difficult.
 This lecture discusses how fluids are selected, the differences between colloids and crystalloids and what rate is appropriate for the patient.
 Differences between crystalloids will be discussed.
 Technicians will gain a better understanding of fluid therapy.

-New Zealand Veterinary Nursing Association members are encouraged to attend.
+Members of the New Zealand Veterinary Nursing Association are encouraged to attend.

 Increasingly our clients are looking for different options and prefer the opportunity to save their pet’s teeth.
 Appropriate treatment options will be discussed along with the value of keeping teeth in place relative to their maxillary or mandibular counterparts.